tamerfrombk/gbdsm/README.md

 -h            show this help message and exit.
 -b address    set the starting address for the disassembler in decimal.
 Defaults to 0x0.
 -e address    set the end address for the disassembler in decimal.
 Defaults to the end of ROM.
+--linear      use the linear sweep algorithm for disassembly.
+This algorithm is the default.
+--recursive   use the recursive search algorithm for disassembly.
 ```

 ## Building